espocrm/espocrm/README.md

 Create an issue [here](https://github.com/espocrm/espocrm/issues) or post on our [forum](http://forum.espocrm.com/forum/bug-reports).

+### Documentation

+Documentation for administrators, users and developers is available [here](https://www.espocrm.com/documentation/).

 ### How to get started (for developers)

 1. Clone repository to your local computer.